HelloHaruSystem/haru_chat_auth_server/README.md

 An authentication and user management server for Haru_Chat.
 This server provides authentication, registration, and management

-> **Note:** This project is primarily for learning purposes, in building secure authentication systems with Node.js, Express, and PostgreSQL.
+> **Note:** This project is primarily for learning purposes, in building authentication systems with Node.js, Express, and PostgreSQL.

 ## Overview